College of Education and Human Development

 Individualized studies track

-Upon graduation, you'll be prepared for a variety of careers in non-licensure settings or to pursue a graduate degree.
-Examples of these types of positions held by our early childhood graduates include:
+Upon graduation, you'll be prepared for a variety of careers in non-licensure settings or for graduate school.
+Examples of positions held by our alumni include:

 • preschool or child care director / administrator